vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 Use this Terraform automation to set up a Satellite location on IBM Cloud.
 The module provisions the IBM Cloud Satellite location, creates six VSIs, assigns three hosts to the control plane, provisions a ROKS Satellite cluster, assigns three hosts to the cluster, and configures a cluster worker pool to an existing ROKS Satellite cluster.

-This module is made up of a collection of submodules that simplify the provisioning of Satellite resources on IBM Cloud.
+This module is composed of a collection of submodules that simplify the provisioning of Satellite resources on IBM Cloud.

 - location
 - host